hipe/tmx/fields/doc/issues/012-normal-normalization.md

-maybe this is an issue of abstraction: in the domain of authoring it may make sense to hold these as specific, differentiated meta- attributes. but internally they can be accomplished through a smaller, shared set of mechanisms.
+maybe this is an issue of abstraction: in the domain of authoring it may make sense to hold these as specific, differentiated meta- associations. but internally they can be accomplished through a smaller, shared set of mechanisms.

 but in the case of default values, at least, this approach can